logictester/rdg/source/index.rst

 6. In **Low IP Address in Range**, type in the Public IP of your RDG server

-7. In **Configure FreeRADIUS Synchronization – Shared Secret**, type in a Shared Secret or click :guilabel:`Generate` to generate a random one (copy and save the shared secret to be used in :ref:`step 2.9 <c>`)
+7. In **Configure FreeRADIUS Synchronization – Shared Secret**, type in a Shared Secret or click :guilabel:`Generate` to generate a random one (copy and save the shared secret to be used in :ref:`step 2.9 <secret>`)

 8. Click :guilabel:`Save` to save the newly created *Auth Node*